 Pedal… Everywhere Else

 After all the gardening (and eating) is said and done, the best way to explore D.C.’s outdoor spaces is on two wheels.
 You’ll see the red Capital Bike Share bikes all around town, but it’s generally more cost-efficient to rent with Bike and Roll.
 We picked up our bike at Union Station, then headed across the Mall and out to the Tidal Basin, where a wooded trail along the water leads into adorable Alexandria, with its red brick buildings and picturesque waterfront.

 All told, it was a pretty and comfortable nine miles, made even prettier by a waterfront lunch.
 The Chart House (1 Cameron Street) has a maritime feel with a seafood-heavy menu to match.
 Inside, it’s a bit upscale, but the patio is perfect for a casual, post-bike ride drink.
 (Just remember that the nine-mile return is a bit tougher on tired legs, and plan accordingly—the Union Station location closes at 6 p.m. and it took us about an hour and a half to get back.)

-Those looking for a little more direction can opt for one of Bike and Roll’s many “Bike the Sites” tours, from monument rides ($40) to a tour of historic Alexandria ($40).
-Through April 10, the company is also offering tours to showcase the District’s famous cherry blossoms ($35).
-Tip: If you can handle the longer ride, opt for the Blossoms by Bike River Ride ($42), which starts in Alexandria, for stellar across-the-river views of the blossoms before getting up close and personal with them.
+Those looking for a little more direction can opt for one of Bike and Roll’s many “Bike the Sites” tours, from monument rides ($44) to a tour of historic Mount Vernon ($48).
+Through April 14, the company is also offering tours to showcase the District’s famous cherry blossoms ($35).

 When It’s Time to Head Indoors